joseayram/timeline-sc/README.md

 # Timeline for Proposals

-This is a script template for show our proposals to the clients.
+This is a script that allow us to show timelines to clients.

 ## Install